PS3-4K-Pro/Servers/README.md

 *Metal Gear Online 2.</br>

 # Credits
- All credits go to the respective developers.
+ All credits goes to the respective developers.
 </div>